Computer Science, Bachelor of Science in Computer Science

 Details Accordion Closed

-Take the following 97 units with a Grade of "C" or better in all required CS Core courses and CS 486C:
+A Grade of "C" or better is required in all CS Core courses and CS 486C

 - Basic Science courses, select one of the following blocks (7-8 units):